County Court Public Defenders

 Plea agreement: You may choose to accept a prosecutor’s plea agreement or plea to the court.
 By pleading, you will likely be accepting some sanctions for the crime charged, including, but not limited to: a conviction, a withhold of adjudication, court costs, fines, probation, or jail time.

 Trial: If you decide to take your case to trial, you should discuss with your attorney the potential consequences if the jury finds you guilty, whether you want to testify, and other matters that may impact this decision.
-At trial, you are presumed innocence and the prosecutor must prove your guilt beyond a reasonable doubt.
+At trial, you are presumed innocent and the prosecutor must prove your guilt beyond a reasonable doubt.

 If you have records that may help your case, you should make a copy of that documentation and give it to your attorney.